In a nutshell

-CCS takes the safeguarding your privacy and information very seriously and this policy explains how we collect, use, and dispose of your information, the conditions under which we disclose it and how we keep it secure.
+CCS takes the safeguarding of your privacy and information very seriously and this policy explains how we collect, use, and dispose of your information, the conditions under which we disclose it and how we keep it secure.

 The Community Council for Somerset (CCS) is a Charitable Company Limited by Guarantee, No. 3541219 and a Registered Charity No.1069260, established in 1926.
 CCS is a member of the Action with Communities in Rural England (ACRE) Network.
 ACRE is our national body and there are 38 county-based independent network members.